What Interior Designers Should Consider Before Buying Online Courses

 There are a lot of options out there, and I’ve talked with several clients and we both said “GRRR, we wish we would have met before you purchased that course!”
 But the reason the course didn’t work for them is that they needed implementation, something they knew they wouldn’t have time to do.
 So there it sat, underutilized and unhelpful.

 Don’t get me wrong: there are courses that are really great for business.
 In my opinion, these courses are for technical things, like learning Pinterest, learning about social media hashtags, and learning the ins and outs of certain software.
 The other ones that are helpful are if you are learning an entirely new skill or are completely new to the business.
-And, there are programs out there that run like a course but have a 1:1 element and live support so you stay on track and can ask questions as you implement.
+And, there are programs out there that run like a course but have a 1:1 element and live support so you stay on track and can ask questions as you implement and get tailored advice.

 Do you have time to implement what you learn from a course?